StackExchange/dnscontrol/documentation/provider/axfrddns.md

 When using `get-zones`, a custom master or a list of default nameservers should be configured in `creds.json`.

-Tne AXFR+DDNS provider does not display DNSSEC records.
+The AXFR+DDNS provider does not display DNSSEC records.
 But, if any DNSSEC records are found in the zone, it will replace all of them with a single placeholder record: